 How to Use Light Therapy for SAD, Winter Depression Treatment, and More

 The shorter cloudier days of fall and winter bring a loss of energy and other symptoms of depression for over 10 million Americans.
-Light therapy has been used as an effective treatment for this physical and mental seasonal dip known as Seasonal Affective Disorder (SAD) or Winter Depression.
-Research is also showing that light therapy can help with other mental health issues.
+Research has shown that light therapy (also known as using a Happy Light) is an effective treatment for this physical and mental seasonal dip known as Seasonal Affective Disorder (SAD) or Winter Depression and other mental health issues.

 For examples of light therapy lamps, check out my blog post: Best Light Therapy Happy Lamps Reviews